edstott/ES-synth-starter/doc/LabPart2.md

 	The RTOS won’t schedule the thread if the semaphore is unavailable, so CPU cycles will not be wasted by polling.

 	![Data flow for transmitted messages](tx-flow.png)

+	Here, 'transmitting thread' is any thread that wants to send a CAN message.
+	The thread sends a message by placing it in a queue, which will be completed without blocking if the queue is not full.
+	Only `scanKeysTask()` will send messages at first, but using a queue allows multiple threads to send messages because the function for putting a message on the queue is thread-safe.

 	First, create another queue `msgOutQ` for the transmitted messages with a global handle.
 	The length of the queue should be 36.
 Then replace the call to `CAN_TX()` with the RTOS function to place an item on the queue: